-13 Equality Impact Assessment and Consultation Arrangements
+13. Equality Impact Assessment and Consultation Arrangements

-- 13.1 An impact assessment in relation to the shared plan has been undertaken.
-The assessment identifies positive impact for Deaf and Deafblind BSL users of all ages and genders. - 13.2 The report and the Plan highlight issues that if taken forward can help the council meet its commitments and continue to meet our Equality Duties.
+- 13.1.
+An impact assessment in relation to the shared Plan has been undertaken.
+The assessment identifies positive impact for Deaf and Deafblind BSL users of all ages and genders. - 13.2.
+The report and the Plan highlight issues that, if taken forward, could help the Council meet its commitments and continue to meet its Equality Duties.